tomazon/golden-douay-rheims/README.md

 # Goals

   * All sources must be copyright free
-  * All edits of should be visable (change control through github)
+  * The edit history must be available (change control)
-  * All edits of bible text, and commentary/notes/footsnote placed within bibal text:
+  * All edits to biblical text, and commentary/notes/footsnote placed within bibal text:
-    * Minimal -- heavy weight to editing the bible:
+    * Must be kept minimal -- heavy weight to editing the bible:
       * limit to fixing mispellings, missing/extra words, punctuation
-      * Must be traceable to a source with an Imprimatur.
+      * Must be traceable to multiple sources each with an Imprimatur.
+    * Must be auditable:
-    * The reason for the desision with citations to authorative sources must be preserved
+      * The reason for the desision must be preserved
+        * with citations to authorative sources
   * Changes to markup/format (linebreak/paragraph marking, etc) that are trivilaly removed by a computer program
       * are not considered to be protected biblical text.
         * Do NOT need to be traceable to a source with an Imprimatur.
         * Do NOT need to be documents as to reason for decision.
+      * should be clean enough to allow human reading/review of the marked up text
   * The format should be
     * Well documented
     * Easily parsable by a computer program
+    * Readable by humans to aid in editing
   * sample programs sould be provided using several computer languages

 # Potential usages